Shabbat, Minyanim and Holidays

 Friday Night: Kabbalat Shabbat

-Each Friday evening Ansche Chesed comes together as a community to welcome Shabbat with Kabbalat Shabbat in the chapel on the ground floor.
-Services begin at 5:30 pm during Eastern Standard Time and at 6:30 pm during Daylight Savings Time.
-Services are often followed by an oneg Shabbat (a friendly gathering with refreshments) or a more formal dinner with a speaker.
+Each Friday evening Ansche Chesed comes together as a community to welcome Shabbat with Kabbalat Shabbat.
+Services begin at 5:30 pm during Eastern Standard Time and at 6:30 pm shortly after the start of Daylight Savings Time.
+Check the calendar for the exact date when 6:30pm services resume.
+These services are available in-person in the Chapel.

 Shabbat Morning Services

 Ansche Chesed’s rich history comes to life on Shabbat morning when multiple prayer groups, all of them egalitarian, gather to celebrate Shabbat.
-Rabbi Jeremy Kalmanofsky, Hazzan Natasha Hirschhorn and Ansche Chesed members jointly lead the Sanctuary Service, which meets in the synagogue’s sanctuary starting at 9:45 am.
-At 10:00 am, Minyan M’at holds its lay-led service on the fifth floor, while on alternate Shabbats, the West Side Minyan and Minyan Rimonim hold lay-led services on the sixth floor.
-A Learner’s Service meets at 10:00 am on many Shabbats during the fall.
+Rabbi Jeremy Kalmanofsky, Rabbi Yael Hammerman, Hazzan Natasha Hirschhorn and Ansche Chesed members jointly lead the Sanctuary Service, which meets starting at 9:45am.

 While everyone is welcome to pray with Minyan M’at, the West Side Minyan and Minyan Rimonim any time, in order to support their activities Minyan M’at and the West Side Minyan ask regular participants to pay a modest membership fee in addition to their Ansche Chesed membership dues.
 To join either minyan, you must be an Ansche Chesed member in good standing.
 No one is ever excluded for financial reasons.
 If Ansche Chesed or minyan dues pose a financial hardship, please speak in confidence to Ansche Chesed Executive Director Josh Hanft (JHanft@anchechesed.org, 212.865.0600 ext.
 209) or to the minyan directly.
 Contact information for each minyan can be found below and on the Contact Us page.